noetl/noetl/documentation/docs/reference/architecture_design.md

 * collect:

-  * Aggregate data in the step’s context.
+  * Aggregate data in the step's context.

   * Fields: from, into, mode ("append", "extend", etc.).